ahadjixenofontos/pres-data-intersections/PITCHME.md

 systematic deviation from expectation attributable to the sampling process

 Note:
-Bias is a huge subject.
+Bias is a huge subject, and there are lots of different types.
 Sometimes there are things you can do to mitigate it and sometimes not.
 For example, if I'd like to identify patients with multiple sclerosis, I might go to a neurodegenerative disease clinic.
 That makes it really easy for me to grow my sample to a good number, but the patients that I identify that way may be different from a random sample from the population.

 Perhaps their symptoms are more severe, if they needed to be seen by a group of specialists in a specialized clinic rather than doctors at the neurology department of a hospital.
 I'm also probably over-representing the patients who have access to health insurance, and under-representing those who do not.